gmichnikov/gmich/app/projects/better_signups/prds/lottery_prd.md

 ### List Limits Integration

 - If a list has a `max_signups_per_member` set, apply it during lottery:
-  - Track wins per user (across all their family members) during lottery processing
+  - Track wins per family member during lottery processing (limits are per family member, not per user account)
-  - Once a user reaches their limit, remove their remaining entries from consideration
+  - Once a family member reaches their limit, remove their remaining entries from consideration
-  - Users CAN be on waitlists even after reaching their limit
+  - Family members CAN be on waitlists even after reaching their limit
   - Existing waitlist logic prevents them from receiving spots beyond the limit

 ## Email Notifications